pdubelko/BIMM_143/README.md

-# BIMM_143
+# BIMM143 Classwork
-Work and projects from BIMM 143 at UCSD
+Work and projects from BIMM 143 at UCSD, Winter 2019.